-Introduction to Philosophical Problems in Climate Science: What is the weather?
+Introduction to Philosophical Problems in Climate Science: evidence and action.

 This course will use popular and scientific sources to investigate some of the most pressing epistemic issues in contemporary climate science.
-In the first part of this course, we will look at how climate scientists define the climate, and how evidence bears on the claim that the climate is changing due to anthropogenic greenhouse gas emissions.
+In the first part of this course, we will look at how climate scientists define the climate and how evidence bears on the claim that the climate is changing due to anthropogenic greenhouse gas emissions.
 In the latter half of this course, we will explore approaches to incorporating scientific evidence to adapt to and mitigate climate change.

 Introduction to Philosophical Problems in Climate Science: Ethics.